 The Garmin Edge 520 and the Wahoo ELEMNT are two of the best bike computers in the world.
 The Edge 520 debuted with a bang as pretty much the greatest bike computer upgrade ever – and since then, the Wahoo ELEMNT is really the only bike computer to emerge as serious competition to the 520.
 This post compares their features to help you decide which of these premium bike computers would be best for you.
-First, here is a chart that compares their key features.

 |Best Price on Amazon Right Now:|

 |SIze:||1.9” x 2.9” x 0.8” (4.9 x 7.3 x 2.1 cm)||2.25" x 3.5" x 0.8" (5.7 x 8.9 x 2.0 cm)|

 |Display resolution:||200 x 265 pixels||200 x 400 pixels|